KevTango/Cawthron-Accelerometer-Chain/README.md

 * The csv file cannot be viewed while the SD card is plugged into the Pyboard.
 A SD card reader is required to view the csv file

+* The watchdog timer has been disabled if the pyboard has been powered by a USB to ensure ease of debugging.
+Make sure to power the Pyboard with a battery if in use

 **If there are any issues with the code/components email me or open up an issue on GitHub**